alxrcs/vschor-grammar/README.md

 ## Features

-* Basic syntax highlighting for .gc files.
+* Basic syntax highlighting for .gc and .fsa files.
 * Minimal snippets for easier editing.

 ## TODO